 It’s the holiday season and we’ve all got presents on the brain.
 Some gifts, however, don’t come from a store and can help us with one of the biggest purchases we’ll make in our lifetime – a new home.

-For first time homebuyers, coming up with a down payment is often one of their greatest barriers to homeownership.
-But did you now that you can leverage “gift funds” to help with your down payment?
+For first time homebuyers, coming up with a down payment is often one of the greatest barriers to homeownership.
+But did you know that you can leverage “gift funds” to help with your down payment?

 What Are Gift Funds

-Gift funds are simply contributions from other parties, such as family members, to be used for a down payment or to help cover closing costs, with no expectation of repayment by the borrower hence why they’re called “gifts”.
+Gift funds are simply contributions from other parties, such as family members, to be used for a down payment or to help cover closing costs.
+These funds have no expectation of repayment by the borrower hence why they’re called “gifts”.

 For most loans, generally acceptable gift donors include your family members by blood or marriage (closely related in most cases – mother, father, aunt, uncle, grandparent, spouse, etc.), fiancés, employers, charitable organizations, or government entities.

 But the FHA (Federal Housing Administration) also allows gifts to come from a close friend with a clearly defined and documented interest in you, the borrower.
 This means that someone with a long-standing or close relationship with you, such as an ex-step-parent that truly continues to think of themselves as a parent of a child.